dymmond/lilya/docs/en/docs/contrib/files/send-file.md

     return send_file(file_like, mimetype="text/plain")
 ```

-This is useful for dynamically generated content that you don’t want to store on disk.
+This is useful for dynamically generated content that you don't want to store on disk.

 ---